 Using hay as a natural mulch

 Old hay, on the other hand, is dirt cheap.
 If hay gets wet and spoils, farmers can’t use it to feed their animals anymore; it might kill them.
 For a gardener, however, that spoiled hay is exactly what your garden needs.
-In fact, your garden will probably like it better than the fresh, unspoiled stuff and your vegetable garden will probably like it better than the hardwood bark mulch, and you can often get an entire bale of spoiled hay for just a couple of bucks.
+In fact, your garden will probably like it better than the fresh, unspoiled stuff and your vegetable garden will probably like it better than the hardwood bark mulch.
+You can often get an entire bale of spoiled hay for just a couple of bucks.

 The problem with old hay, of course, is that hay is made from grass (or grains).
 Grass in a garden is a weed, and that hay is just chock full of the seeds of its kind, plus some other weeds that may have gotten bundled up with it.
 What’s a gardener to do?

-In her ought-to-be famous “No Work Garden Book,” Ruth Stout has a very simple solution for what to do–just add more hay.
-Hay piled around plants to a depth of about a foot (30 cm.) is too thick for weeds–even its own weeds, to get through.
+In her ought-to-be famous “No Work Garden Book,” Ruth Stout has a very simple solution for what to do– just add more hay.
+Hay piled around plants to a depth of about a foot (31 cm.) is too thick for weeds– even its own weeds, to get through.
 It’s a great solution for the vegetable beds (and it really does work).

 For the flower beds, however, it has the unfortunate effect of making them look untidy, and an untidy flower bed might just as well be full of weeds.

 So then, what is the best natural mulch choice?

 What’s the best solution for the gardener?
 In general, for the flower beds, go with a simple bark mulch.
 It isn’t as good as hardwood bark mulch, but it isn’t as expensive either.
 Spread it 4 to 6 inches (10-15 cm.) thick around your flowers, making sure to cover the whole bed.

 Ideally, gardens should be mulched twice a year– once in the spring and once in the fall.
 It’s not an exact science: when it starts to feel warm, mulch your garden; when it starts to feel cool, mulch your garden.